 If you have any questions about using the smoking cessation pathway email email@example.com

 QUITLINE (13 7848)

 The Queensland Quitline is a confidential, evidence based service dedicated to helping people quit smoking.
 The service provides practical assistance, information and advice tailored to individual needs.
 Counsellors are available 7am to 10pm, seven days a week.

 Quitline has a team of Aboriginal and Torres Strait Islander counsellors.
 They also provide services for those who speak a language other than English.
 Calls from anywhere is Australia cost the price of a local call.
 Calling from a mobile costs more, however, you can request Quitline to call you back.

 Register your organisation for intensive Quit support

-If your organisation supports people experiencing disadvantage (such as homelessness, unemployment, economic stress) you can partner with Queensland Health to provide access to a free quit smoking programme for interested clients.
-The programme is delivered by Queensland’s Quitline service and combines support (delivered over the phone) with nicotine replacement products.
-For more information, or to register your organisation, email 13QUITHealthPromotion@health.qld.gov.au.
+If your organisation supports people experiencing disadvantage (such as homelessness, unemployment, economic stress) you can partner with Queensland Health to provide access to a free quit smoking program for interested employees and clients.
+The program is delivered by Queensland’s Quitline service and combines support (delivered over the phone) with nicotine replacement products.
+For more information, or to register your organisation complete this form and email to 13QUITHealthPromotion@health.qld.gov.au.

 Creating a supportive environment